CyrusRadisson/Docker/README.md

     CMD ["/bin/bash"]
     }
   4:sudo docker build -t(means tag the image name we would like to have) my-ubuntu .
-  5: sudo docker run -it --rm my-ububntu ( NOW YOU CAN USE THE CONTAINER INSIDE.
-YOU CAN CREATE A TABLE BY CREATE my_table and so on. you can exit by running exit)
+  5: sudo docker run -it(interactive terminal) --rm(when the container start it will remove automaticly data like error) my-ububntu ( NOW YOU CAN USE THE CONTAINER INSIDE.
+YOU CAN CREATE A TABLE BY CREATE my_table and so on. ps ax -> show you the process id number.

+  you can exit by running exit)
   6: sudo docker image ls

   }
 # HOW TO PULL PHP CONTAINER AND USE IT.
 {